 Ethnography is powerful because it offers so much qualitative detail on people, creating a compelling and personal account of people’s everyday lives.
 In order to capture everything in its immediacy, from the contents of someone’s fridge to a family argument, film, photography, sound recordings and even sketches are often used.
 This rich visual evidence adds to this power and reality when presented back.

-Thankfully for those of us who are less experienced in front line ethnographic research, the studio has been sharing some advice and resources.
+The studio has been sharing some advice and resources.
 Here’s a summary of what I (and you) may find useful when planning, carrying out and reviewing front-line ethnography.

 Empathy – with both participants and clients